lee-jordan/lee-jordan/README.md

 ### Hi there 👋

+I am Lee, a full-stack web developer from the UK!
+My technologies I use widely vary.
+From Docker to Dart, i've tried it all!

 <!--
 **lee-jordan/lee-jordan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.